Extremelyd1/minecraft-bingo/README.md

 - `/generate <start world number> <number of worlds>` Start pre-generating the given number of worlds from the given index and storing them in zip format
 - `/generate stop` Stop pre-generating worlds

-This command only works if the config value `pregeneration-mode` is enabled.
+This command only works if the config value `pregeneration-mode.enabled` is set to `True`.
-The config file also include two parameters that can tweak/boost the chunk generation based on the processing power of your machine.
+Pre-generation also requires you to set a world border for the worlds you want to have generated.
-The `ticks-per-cycle` parameter denotes the time between chunk generation cycles and `chunks-per-cycle` denotes how many chunks it should generate in a single cycle.
+The sizes for these borders can be set in the config file: `border.overworld-size` and `border.nether-size`.
-A lower `ticks-per-cycle` and higher `chunks-per-cycle` will require more RAM and processing speed.
+All chunks within the world border, including a buffer of 2 chunks outside the world border will be generated in this process.
-Note that using this feature and increasing these parameters drastically may crash your server.
+When finished, the directories for the overworld and nether will be zipped as `world[number].zip` and placed in `<server>/plugins/MinecrftBingo/worlds/` directory.